LDSSA/ds-prep-course-2024/README.md

 # Data Science Prep Course 2024 documentation is currently being updated, so stay tuned!

 Welcome to the Data Science Prep Course repository! 🧑‍💻

-Your first step in this journey is to **carefully read** the steps in this tutorial. ⚠️ **Important**: Make sure to complete all the steps during the setup week, **27.3 - 2.4.
-2023**.
-If you are struggling with any of the steps, tell us in the #setup channel on Slack!
+Your first step in this journey is to **carefully read** the steps in this tutorial. ⚠️ **Important**: Make sure to complete all the steps during the setup week, **18.3 - 24.3.
+2024**.
+If you are struggling with any of the steps, tell us in the [#set-up](https://ldsaprepcourse2024.slack.com/archives/C06GMB5BHU7) channel on Slack!
 In this tutorial, you'll learn:

 - Slack usage and etiquette;
 - How to setup your software environment;